wxleong/tpm2-cmd-ref/README.md

 Enables policy authorization by evaluating the comparison operation on the TPMS_CLOCK_INFO: reset count, restart count, time, clock, and clock safe flag.

-One of the example is to restrict the usage of a key to only the first 2 minutes of TPM Clock:
+One example is to restrict the usage of a key to only the first 2 minutes of TPM Clock:
 ```
 # create the policy
 $ tpm2_startauthsession -S session.ctx